 Octopus has significant experience and a strong track record of investing in early-stage unquoted companies, and appropriate due diligence is undertaken on every new investment.
-A member of the Octopus Ventures team is typically appointed to the board of a portfolio company, and regular board reports are prepared by the portfolio company's management and examined by the Manager.
-This arrangement, in conjunction with its portfolio talent team's active involvement, allows Titan to play a prominent role in a portfolio company's ongoing development and strategy.
-This includes the impact of Covid-19, and the current situation in Ukraine, on portfolio companies.
+A member of the Octopus Ventures team is appointed to the board of a portfolio company using a risk-based approach, considering the size of the company within the Titan portfolio and the engagement levels of other investors.
+Regular board reports are prepared by the portfolio company's management and examined by the Manager.
+This arrangement, in conjunction with its portfolio talent team's active involvement, allows Titan to play a prominent role when necessary in a portfolio company's ongoing development and strategy.
+This included the impact of the Silicon Valley Bank collapse in the last year, and the ongoing impact of geopolitical uncertainty on portfolio companies.
 The overall risk in the portfolio is mitigated by maintaining a wide spread of holdings in terms of financing stage, age, industry sector and business models.
 The Board reviews the investment portfolio with the Portfolio Manager on a regular basis.
-The Portfolio Manager is incentivised to make sure Titan performs well, via a performance incentive fee (charged annually) for exceeding certain performance hurdles, as detailed in Note 19 on page 104.
+The Portfolio Manager is incentivised via a performance incentive fee for exceeding certain performance hurdles, as detailed in Note 19 on page 99.
+The Board and Octopus are reviewing the fee structure.